eufrizz/eufrizz.github.io/_posts/2024-06-03-underwater-robotics-difficult.markdown

 Robots and artificial intelligence are popping up in more places than ever before - in drones, as self-driving cars, as vacuum cleaners, in factory production lines.
 But one medium has gained significantly less attention: marine robots.
 On the surface (no pun intended), making an underwater robot would seem as challenging as any other area, but it does in fact come with its own unique set of technical challenges that make it surprisingly difficult.
-These fall roughly into four categories: mechanical, localisation, communication and business.
+These fall roughly into four categories: mechanical, autonomy, communication and business.
 Any company in the area is acutely aware of these issues, and how they choose to tackle them defines the product.
 And by tackling them, they begin to unlock the vast potential of exploration and utilisation of 71% of the earth’s surface.

 <div class="six-image-grid">
     <a href="https://www.skydio.com" target="_blank">